 Cremation now accounts for around 56% of all funerals in the nation, with some states cremating 65% or higher, and a forecast for the national rate to reach 78% by 2035.

-However, the biggest revolution about this shift to cremation is in fact the shift to direct cremation.
+However, the biggest revolution about this shift to cremation is, in fact, the shift to direct cremation.
 Something the industry as a whole is choosing not to disclose.
-Many of those cremation providers who offer affordable cremation services report that 80% of their cremations are direct cremation.
-Up until recently, most families did not know what a direct cremation was – today it is starting to permeate our understanding of funeral terminology.
+Many cremation providers offering affordable cremation services report that 80% of their cremations are direct cremation.
+Until recently, most families did not know what a direct cremation was – today, and it is starting to permeate our understanding of funeral terminology.

 A direct cremation is the funeral industry term for a basic cremation with minimal cost outlay and no services or ceremony performed before the cremation.
-You may also hear a direct cremation referred to as an immediate cremation, a basic cremation, or a simple cremation.
+You may also hear a direct cremation called an immediate, basic, or simple cremation.
 They all generally mean the same thing.

 #1 A direct cremation involves no pre-funeral services.
 There is no viewing, visitation, or ceremony conducted.